 We recognise that some children abuse other children or their peers; therefore, the reasons for this are complex and are often multi-faceted.
-We understand that we need as a federation to have clear mechanisms and procedures in place to identify and report incidents or concerns.
-We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the federation.
+We understand that we need as a Federation to have clear mechanisms and procedures in place to identify and report incidents or concerns.
+We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the Federation.
 Peer on peer abuse is a Safeguarding concern and will require a discussion with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
-This will may a referral into the Police and Social Care.
+This will mean a referral into the Police and Social Care.
 The federation will consider and may apply the disciplinary procedure.
-The federation will offer support to a victim.
+The Federation will offer support to a victim.

 We recognise peer on peer abuse can take some of these forms;

 - Language seen as derogatory, demeaning, inflammatory;

 - Unwanted banter;

 - Sexual harassment;

 - Sexual Violence;

 - Hate;

 - Homophobia;

 - Based on gender differences and orientation;

 - Based on difference.

+- Up-Skirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm;

+- Sexting

+- Initiation/hazing type violence and rituals